maarten-pennings/Lego-Mindstorms/ms4/faq.md

 It seems that if you use the hub via Bluetooth, you must unpair it (to clear the Bluetooth cache of named devices).

-## What is the meaning of the color center button/LED on the hub?
+## What is the meaning of the color of the center button/LED on the hub?

 When you start the hub, the center button/LED is a **dim gray** (on, but "dark white").
-This means the hub is idle, and the user (you) can interact by pressing the left or right button to select a program (one of twenty of your own, or the built-in "play" program).
+This means the hub is idle, and the user (you) can interact by pressing the left or right button to select a program slot (one of twenty of your own, or the built-in "play" program).
 A click on the center button starts the selected program (it starts running).